mblayman/mattlayman.com/content/understand-django/2022-05-31-debugging-tips-techniques.md

 One tool to reach for is the `print` function.
-You can sprinkle some calls to `print` into the code your working with to gain an understanding of what is happening.
+You can sprinkle some calls to `print` into the code you're working with to gain an understanding of what is happening.